In beat with the city

 Our annual publication shares academic papers from across departments at McGill, reflecting the interdisciplinary nature of urban studies.
 Though we are housed in the department of geography, Pulse offers any undergraduate student a unique opportunity to interact with the field while gaining publishing experience.

 Pulse recognizes that art can communicate emotions and ideas that academic work cannot.
-That’s why we are excited to introduce Prism- a multimedia creative ‘zine’ that provides a platform for urbanites, geographers, and architects alike!
+See our past editions of Prism- a multimedia creative ‘zine’ that provides a platform for urbanites, geographers, and architects alike!

 Check out our socials!